OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Oblivious Algorithms

-Figure \ref{fig:client_optimized_mnist} shows the effects of the optimization on \textit{Advanced}.
-The left figure shows the results for the same settings as the rightmost graph ($N=10^4$) in Figure \ref{fig:performance_on_mnist_user}, showing that \textit{Advanced} is dramatically faster with optimal client size.
-First, when the number of clients $h$ is extremely finely divided, iterative loading and other minor costs become non-negligible, and the overhead conversely increases.
-However, if $h$ is gradually increased, execution time becomes several times more efficient.
-Considering that the size of the L3 cache is 8 MB and that $d\alpha=0.04$ MB of gradient data per client, the L3 cache can hold up to about 200 clients data to be sorted.
-In fact, the cost per plot is the lowest, roughly 10 seconds at $h=100$ and it is about the same up to around 200, a significant improvement from 290 seconds of original \textit{Advanced}.
-The waviness of the plot seems to be related to the data size and the L2 cache (1 MB), which does not seem to have as large an impact as the L3 cache.
-However, the efficiency drops significantly around approximately $h=2000$, which is due to the overhead of EPC paging and might be a major consideration of the non-linear memory accesses in \textit{Advanced}.
-The right figure shows the results with MLP on CIFAR100 at $\alpha=0.01$, $N=10^4$.
-In this case, \textit{Advanced} is much faster originally, but there is optimal $h$ that can be further accelerated by optimization.
-While the execution time is 16 seconds without optimization, it reduces to 5.7 seconds at around 150 clients.
-Note that, in practice, the optimal $h$ can be determined through offline evaluation.
+Figure \ref{fig:client_optimized_mnist} illustrates the effects of the optimization method on \textit{Advanced}.
+The left figure shows the results under the same conditions as the rightmost bars in Figure \ref{fig:performance_on_mnist_user} ($N=10^4$), indicating that \textit{Advanced} is dramatically faster with an optimal client size.
+When the number of clients per group, $h$ (represented along the x-axis), is small, the costs of iterative loading to the enclave become dominant, and the overhead conversely increases.
+However, if $h$ is gradually increased, the execution time decreases.
+Considering that the size of the L3 cache is 8 MB and data size per user is $d\alpha=0.04$ MB, the L3 cache can accommodate up to approximately 200 clients.
+The results of MNIST (MLP) indicate that the lowest is, approximately 10 s, at around $h=100$, which is a significant improvement compared to 290 s in the original \textit{Advanced}.
+The small waviness of the plot appears to be related to the L2 cache (1 MB), which does not have an impact as large as that of the L3 cache.
+The efficiency decreases significantly around $h=2000$, owing to the EPC paging.
+The figure on the right depicts the results on CIFAR100 (MLP) at $\alpha=0.01$ and $N=10^4$.
+In this case, \textit{Advanced} is initially much faster, but there is an optimal $h$ that can be further improved.
+The pre-optimization execution time of 16 s is reduced to 5.7 s at around 150 clients.